tencent cloud

 The password is incorrect.

-The CVM and MySQL instances are in the same region but belong to different VPC networks.
+The CVM and MySQL instances are in the same region but within different VPC networks.

-The CVM and MySQL instances are in different regions and belong to separate VPC networks.
+The CVM and MySQL instances reside in different regions and belong to separate VPC networks.

-The database account has restricted the access to specific host addresses.
+The database account has restricted the specific server address for access.

-The IP and port in the command line or configuration file are incorrect.
+The IP and port in the command line or configuration file are erroneous.

-The MySQL instance's disk is full; maximum connections have been reached; the timeout parameter setting is incorrect; a master/slave switch is undergoing, or other possible issues.
+The MySQL instance's disk is full, maximum connections have been reached, the timeout parameter setting is problematic, or it's undergoing master/slave switch, among other issues.

 The MySQL instance is in isolation.
 It can be restored from the Recycle Bin.